Umashankar620/RankSetu/README.md

 ### The symptom

 MCC publishes every counselling round as a **PDF**, not as structured data.
-When you extract text from a PDF programmatically, the extraction doesn't always respect word boundaries — it reads based on character/glyph positions on the page, not on what a human would call a "word."
+When I extract text from a PDF programmatically, the extraction doesn't always respect word boundaries - it reads based on character/glyph positions on the page, not on what a human would call a "word."
 The result: **the same real-world college could come out of different PDFs looking like different strings.**

-This wasn't a one-off — it was a **recurring pattern across the entire dataset**, showing up differently for different institutes.
+This wasn't a one-off - it was a **recurring pattern across the entire dataset**, showing up differently for different institutes.
 A few representative examples, out of many similar cases found while auditing the data:

 ```
 PDF Round 1 (2022):  "AIIMS Mangala giri"     ← stray space inserted mid-word